dspringuel-va/blog-posts/estimation-and-planning/README.md

   - What are the blockers related to planning?
 - Tracking and communication
   - *Questions about tools (Pivotal, Jira)*
-  - Do you think burdown charts (either for release or iteration planning) would help?
+  - Do you think burdown charts (either for release or sprint planning) would help?
   - Do you think tracking various metric would help he process in general?

 ### Experiments
 For the first half of hackathon, I experimented with workflows to help to automatically plan the release and track some metrics.

-I also tested some workflows for iteration planning and tracking by implementing an automatic iteration burndown chart.
+I also tested some workflows for sprint planning and tracking by implementing an automatic sprint burndown chart.

 Those experiments were done in Google Spreadsheets with custom Google Script functions.